XINEXPORT/XINEXPORT/README.md

 ### Howdy, I'm Christine

 🛠️ I’m working on....
+- <a href="https://github.com/XINEXPORT/chatgpt-ai-healthapp">CareBuddy</a>, an AI Healthcare Chatbot for DallasAI, 4-Week challenge.<br>
 - <a href = "https://github.com/XINEXPORT/vite-ghpages">Texas Coding Club</a>, a western themed, open-source coding blog made by me and <a href="https://github.com/joeoverflowcode">Joe Aguado</a><br>
-- <a href="https://github.com/XINEXPORT/dsd-grocery">Zest</a> Grocery Management Mobile App, a 6-week challenge for the Dallas Software Developers Group.<br>

 👩🏻‍💻 Ask me about: my involvement with audio programming  <br>
 🤼‍♀️ Fun fact: I was on the wrestling team in high school.